jacecotton/tcds-site/pages/getting-started.md

 Installing the Design System locally gives you uncompiled assets that you will then need to bundle and compile with the rest of your project's code.

 ### Build system
 We use [npm](https://www.npmjs.com/) for front-end package management, for which you will need to install [Node.js](https://nodejs.org/en/).
-We recommend using [gulp](https://www.npmjs.com/package/gulp) for the build system and [webpack](https://www.npmjs.com/package/webpack-stream) for module bundling.
-The below examples assume such a setup, though it is not required.
+We recommend using [Gulp](https://www.npmjs.com/package/gulp) for the build system and [Webpack](https://www.npmjs.com/package/webpack-stream) for module bundling and loading.

-The only strictly necessary build tool is [sass](https://www.npmjs.com/package/sass), a stylesheet preprocessor.
+The only strictly necessary dependency is [Sass](https://www.npmjs.com/package/sass), a stylesheet preprocessor.
+It is also necessary to use the [constructable-style-loader](https://github.com/alextech/constructable-style-loader) in your Webpack configuration for your scripts.

-For browser support, we also recommend using our [.browserslistrc](https://github.com/jacecotton/tcds/blob/main/.browserslistrc) config and [postcss](https://www.npmjs.com/package/postcss) with [autoprefixer](https://www.npmjs.com/package/autoprefixer) and [custom-media](https://www.npmjs.com/package/postcss-custom-media) for CSS, and [babel](https://www.npmjs.com/package/babel-loader) ([core](https://www.npmjs.com/package/@babel/core), [preset-env](https://www.npmjs.com/package/@babel/preset-env)) for JavaScript.
+For browser support, we also recommend using our [.browserslistrc](https://github.com/jacecotton/tcds/blob/main/.browserslistrc) config and [PostCSS](https://www.npmjs.com/package/postcss) with [Autoprefixer](https://www.npmjs.com/package/autoprefixer) and [postcss-custom-media](https://www.npmjs.com/package/postcss-custom-media) for CSS, and [Babel](https://www.npmjs.com/package/babel-loader) ([core](https://www.npmjs.com/package/@babel/core), [preset-env](https://www.npmjs.com/package/@babel/preset-env)) for JavaScript.
 Without these, the Design System will function as expected only for the latest evergreen browsers.
 Otherwise, it will function for <em>at least</em> the following:

 <!--twig
 {% set supported_browsers = {